Winter Park cluster housing

-Winter Park is a housing estate designed by award-winning architect Graeme Gunn and developed by both Rob White and Merchant designers.
-It is located at 131-147 High Street, Doncaster, Victoria and is in 2.43 hectares in size.
+Winter Park is a housing estate designed by award-winning architect Graeme Gunn and developed by both Rob White and Merchant Builders.
+It is located at 131—147 High Street, Doncaster, Victoria and is 2.43 hectares in size.
 The design consists of twenty detached houses and was constructed in two stages between 1970 and 1974.
 Gunn's residential project is described as “an outstanding example of careful design extended into a consideration of the importance of landscape and open space and, ultimately, the presence and feel of a place”.